Master of Applied Statistics, University of California San Francisco (2017)

 Doctor of Medicine, Ewha Womans University (2007)

-MD, Ewha Womans University, Medicine
+Medical Education, Ewha Womans University, Medicine

 Severity of substance use as an indicator of suicide risk among U.S. military veterans.